mentallyderanged/mc4aiproject/README.md

 # Handwriting Recognition Project 🖋️

-A fun little project I created! 🎉 >.< :3
+A fun little project I created! 🎉 >.< :3 in like a few days (didnt spend a lot of time on it so its kinda low effort >.< oopsie)

 ## Custom Language Support 📝